 We have 25 years of experience: Let us answer your questions.

-You must be overwhelmed with questions after your Dallas car wreck.
+You must be overwhelmed with questions after your pedestrian accident.
 Why not get the answers from a Texas board-certified personal injury attorney?

 - Page 1

 What information should I collect if I was a pedestrian hit by a car?

 You may have been hit by a car while walking in your Richardson neighborhood.
 You know the driver was at fault in running a stop sign, but you’re not certain you want to sue him.
 Even if you haven’t made a decision, there are steps you should take as soon as possible to avoid accidently giving up your legal rights or weakening your case.

 Information You Should Collect at the Scene of an Accident

 While you’re recovering from your injury, you should begin collecting the information and documents you will need if you decide to file a lawsuit.
 You will want to have the following information and documents at your initial appointment with an attorney:

 - Contact information for the driver.
 This includes his name, address, telephone number, and e-mail address.
 You also want to get the name, address, and telephone number of his insurance company, insurance policy number, and the dates of coverage.

 - Contact information for the police officer and the accident report.
 Get the police officer’s name, badge number, and contact information.
 Find out how to obtain a copy of the police report and order it.